Bitcoin-Wildlife-Sanctuary/covenants-examples/README.md

 - **Increment the counter by 1:** each transaction can only spend the UTXO that represents the previous program and generates the new program that is carrying the new counter, which increases by 1.

+We have experimented this design on Bitcoin signet.
+See [SIGNET.md](src/counter/SIGNET.md) for a full walkthrough and how to reproduce it.

 ### Transaction flow

 Each of the transactions in this covenant system has the following layout: